pimgento/pimgento/docs/v2.0-api/functionnalities/pimgento_interface.md

 * Select your import type from the list
 * ***Import*** launch the import

 * Once you launch your import you can follow the import progress with the console.
-* DO NOT CLOSE THE BROWSER WINDOW WHILE THE IMPORT IS STILL ON !
+>  DO NOT CLOSE THE BROWSER WINDOW WHILE THE IMPORT IS STILL ON!
-* If an error appears, you can easily identify at which task the problem occured.
+* If an error appears, you can easily identify at which task the problem occurred.
 You can check your logs files if you want further informations.